 When you file jointly, you must add together your incomes to determine your tax bracket.
 For this reason, filing jointly can put you into a higher tax bracket.
 Although Congress enacted legislation in 2003 to partially alleviate this "marriage penalty," you can avoid it altogether by filing separately.
+The qualifications for married filing separately do not include any additional regulations that may prohibit spouses from using this method of tax preparation.

 If you file jointly with your spouse and your spouse prepares your return, you can be held jointly liable for any underpayment, plus penalties and interest, if your spouse commits fraud or makes an error.
 Joint liability means that if one spouse can't pay, the IRS can get all of the money from the other spouse.
 By filing separately, you eliminate this liability.